MK38993/Classification---Credit-Card-Fraud-Detection/README.md

 The data are extremely unbalanced; only 492 transactions are fraudulent - 0.172%.

 ## Algorithms
+1. Splitting data into 60-20-20 Train-Validation-Test buckets
-1. Undersampling/weighting data in order to compensate for unbalanced dataset.
+2. Undersampling/weighting data in order to compensate for unbalanced dataset.
-2. Designing a custom cost function to score models
+3. Designing a custom cost function to score models
-3. Fitting and fine-tuning Logistic Regression, Random Forest, and Gradient Boosted Tree models.
+4. Fitting and fine-tuning Logistic Regression, Random Forest, and Gradient Boosted Tree models.
 I considered the K-Nearest-Neighbors algorithm, but quickly discarded it; long prediction times and poor accuracy made it greatly inferior to the other models in this particular situation.

 ## Models
 I considered Logistic Regression, Random Forest, and Gradient Boosted Tree classifiers before settling on random forest, which had the strongest scoring metrics across the board, and minimized fraud costs most effectively.